rudidude86/gura-lang.github.io/documents/Launch-Program.md

 If a script file contains non-ASCII characters like Japanese and Chinese, you should save in in UTF-8 character code, which is a default code set for Gura interpreter.

-When you need to save the file in other character codes, there are two ways to handle it.
+When you need to save the file in other character codes, there are two ways to parse it properly.
 One is to specify `-d` option in command line as following.

     $ gura -d shift_jis foo.gura